infiniwave/infiniwave/README.md

 ## Hi there 👋

+Thanks for visiting!
+I'm a full stack developer, IT person, urbanist, musician, and student.

+I'm also the main developer at [Nextflow](https://nextflow.cloud), an open source project I created.
+Nextflow services typically use TypeScript and Rust.
+It would be greatly appreciated if you are interested in helping.

+You may contact me at infiniwave@nextflow.cloud.

 <!--
 **infiniwave/infiniwave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.